 The Single Standard General Population standards will be the basis for scoring.
 For an employee to pass the standard, the employee must meet or exceed the 50th percentile in each category.
+An employee who does not meet these standards will have the opportunity to retest within 3 months.
 An employee who meets or exceeds the employee's physical fitness standard shall receive one day of additional vacation.